waynegraham/registry.clir.org/_projects/2011-archiving-the-bascom-and-jenkins-collections.md

 ---
 layout: project
-title: "Archiving the Bascom and Jenkins Collections"
+title: Archiving the Bascom and Jenkins Collections
 ---